-If I have to judge the year in terms of the economic, material and human losses, I would have to say the past 365 years have been catastrophic.
-I would even dare to say this have been one of the worst years of my life.
+If I have to judge the year in terms of the economic, material, and human losses, I would have to say the past 365 years have been catastrophic.
+I would even dare to say this has been one of the worst years of my life.

-This year, what I have stated above have been reaffirmed.
+This year, what I have stated above has been reaffirmed.
 I may not have been at my highest point but without a doubt, a lot of joy has appeared in my way.

 Plus, I haven’t stayed put.
 I continued my search for beautiful things and new adventures.
 Because the truth is that even when the bad things are clogging your mind, the clock continues to move forward.
 So, it is better to master the art of enjoying life no matter if you are going thru good or bad situations.

-As you may know, I like to reflect about the year by summarizing my ‘firsts.’
+As you may know, I like to reflect on the year by summarizing my ‘firsts.’
 I am referring to the new experiences or the new things I have tried during the year.
-Because to me, experimenting new things is a way to advance, gain knowledge and grow as a person.
+Because to me, experimenting with new things is a way to advance, gain knowledge, and grow as a person.

 Ok, you are not going to see me trekking the Himalayas or posing in front of the Iguazu Falls.
 Most of my new experiences are local and in some way, I like that fact because it goes together with the motto of this blog: “You don’t have to travel far or spend a lot of money to have a great adventure.”

-In retrospective, I can say the year brought many opportunities and I was willing to seize as many as possible.
-I hope you can look back at your year and focus in the good things you received.
+In retrospect, I can say the year brought many opportunities and I was willing to seize as many as possible.
+I hope you can look back at your year and focus on the good things you received.

 Bye, bye 2013!
 I am looking forward to 2014!